M66B/FairEmail/docs/FAQ-zh-rCN.md

 * Open the Play store app and wait at least a minute to give it time to synchronize with the Google servers
 * Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases

 You can also try to clear the cache of the Play store app via the Android apps settings.
 Restarting the device might be necessary to let the Play store recognize the purchase correctly.
-Restarting the device might be necessary to let the Play store recognize the purchase correctly.

 Note that: